 1. Pumpkin Drip Painting

 One idea comes from hillcitybride and suggests using the paint drip technique.
 You take a pumpkin, you wrap the tape around the stem, and then you spray paint the whole pumpkin in one solid color.
 You can also leave it how it is if you like its natural color.
 Then you take some acrylic paint and you pour at the top, just near the stem and you let it drip.
 You can layer more colors to create a marbled effect.

 If you’re a Pokemon fan or if you just think Pikachu looks cute, check out this fun pumpkin painting idea from happinessishomemade.
 For the Pikachu pumpkin, you’ll also need some yellow paper for the ears and tail, and for the Pokeball one, all you need is paint and some tape.

 If you start by painting a pumpkin mat black, anything you paint on it after that will basically look cool and dramatic, even flowers or cute faces. check out doodlecraftblog for some ideas regarding some of the designs you can create using this technique.

 Another idea that’s super cool and inspiring is to paint starts and galaxies on your pumpkin.
-It’s not as easy as making a rainbow pumpkins but if you can pull this off, it’s definitely work the effort.
-Here what you’re going to need: black acrylic paint, white acrylic paint, glitter, nail polish in different colors, stars, small fake diamonds, brushes, sponges and decoupage glue.
+It’s not as easy as making a rainbow pumpkin, but if you can pull this off, it’s definitely worth the effort.
+Here what you’re going to need: black acrylic paint, white acrylic paint, glitter, nail polish in different colors, stars, small fake diamonds, brushes, sponges, and decoupage glue.
 Find out the details on 42stripes.